-- statement of previous research (550 words max) that reviews the applicant's history of conducting social scientific research, discusses relevance of this work and acquired skill sets, and provides a broad overview of the applicant's ability to perform the proposed research;
+- statement of previous research (550 words max) that reviews the applicant's history of conducting research, discusses relevance of this work and acquired skill sets, and provides a broad overview of the applicant's ability to perform the proposed research;

 - statement of proposed research (750 words max) which includes a detailed description of the proposed research.
 The description should cover the:

 - potential contribution of proposed research to the study of race/ethnicity.
 This statement should also include information about other sources of funding pending and/or received for this project;